bunnyamin/bunnix/README.md

 # Bunny Linux Documentation
-The repository "linux" contains personal documentation of Linux and programs for linux.
+The BLD repository contains personal documentation of Linux and programs for Linux.